Oneledger/hackathon-sdk/README.md

 ```

 Notice:
+1. `yourEncryptedMasterKeySeed` is from the last step
-1. `keyIndex` can be any non-negative integer, different `keyIndex` will derive different key pair.
+2. `keyIndex` can be any non-negative integer, different `keyIndex` will derive different key pair.
-2. For security reasons, HD wallet does not expose private key, the `repsonse` only returns current key index, address and public key associated with this address.
+3. For security reasons, HD wallet does not expose private key, the `repsonse` only returns current key index, address and public key associated with this address.

 ## 3. Request Test OLT
-<span id="RequestTestOLT">You can only request test OLT on Testnet.</span>
+<span id="RequestTestOLT">You can only request test OLT on Testnet or local blockchain network.</span>
 ```javascript 1.8
     const faucet = require('ons-faucet');